- 5 minutes to read

 Content-Type

-If you omit the Content-Type HTTP header, the following error is usually the result:
+If you omit the Content-Type HTTP header, you will typically see the following error:

 UnsupportedMediaType